 - Whole Milk or Half-and-Half: In a slow and steady stream, whisk in milk or half-and-half.
 The mixture will look chunky at first, but will come together as you continue to whisk over heat.

-- Worcestershire Sauce:Â The remaining ingredients are for flavor.
+- Worcestershire Sauce: The remaining ingredients are for flavor.
 Worcestershire sauce adds a deep and unbeatable flavor.
 No replacements here.
+Just a small amount provides big flavor, just as it does in crab cakes, black bean burgers, and chicken meatballs.

-- Dijon Mustard:Â Want this to taste like beer cheese dip from your favorite brewery or pub?
-Add a bit of dijon mustard.
-This dip does not taste like mustard— my husband does not like mustard and loves this.
+- Dijon Mustard: Want this to taste like beer cheese dip from your favorite brewery or pub?
+Add a bit of dijon mustard like we do with ham and potato casserole or even deviled eggs.
+This dip does not taste like mustard—my husband does not like mustard and loves this.
 Without it, the recipe tastes like it’s missing something.

 - Salt: Flavor flavor flavor.